Operator Dynamics in Brownian Quantum Circuit: Operator Dynamics of Brownian Quantum Circuit

 as the identity is invariant under unitary evolution.
 In fact the probability of identity and non-identity operators are separately conserved.
 The non-identity sector containing those operators of none-zero height will be driven to

-This solution can be interpreted as the ratio of the height $k$ operators with respect to the all.
+where $f_{k\ne 0}$ is the ratio of the height $k$ operators with respect to the all in this sector.
 Therefore, the ultimate fate of the non-identity sector is an equal weight superposition of all non-identity operators, \ie a maximally random operator.
 The average height saturates to